 Ghost towns are far from what you may think they look like.
 True, some of these locations still have buildings standing, and others can be found with scattered debris on the ground, but there is more than meets the eye here; for every structure that remains after years pass by – usually because nobody has lived in them since shortly before its closure- many more disappear without any warning whatsoever leaving only ruins as clues about their past existence.

-A town once bustling with life will often become eerily silent except perhaps for animal noises such as birds chirping, which make up part of their own soundtrack to everyday living until one day everything suddenly becomes quiet.
+A town once bustling with life will often become eerily silent except perhaps for animal noises such as birds chirping, which make up part of their own soundtrack to everyday living until everything suddenly becomes quiet one day.

 When you think of scary movies, abandoned buildings probably aren’t the first thing that comes to mind.
 But for some people living in America’s heartland region- the Midwest- these places are all too real and hold dark memories.

-This fall, when we enter into the frightening yet fun holiday, Halloween, including haunted houses, instead, trade them out with reality because this time around, I want us to explore 18 American Ghost Towns where there were once towns filled with so much life, but now nothing remains except overgrown dirt roads.
+This fall, when we enter into the frightening yet fun holiday, Halloween, including haunted houses, instead, trade them out with reality because this time around, I want us to explore 18 American Ghost Towns where there were once towns filled with so much life.
+Still, now nothing remains except overgrown dirt roads.

 When the wool capital of America was founded in 1901, it didn’t take long for Shaniko’s industries to boom.
-At their peak during World War I, producers were collectively making $3 million per year – not bad, considering they had only begun generating revenue five years prior!
+At their peak during World War I, producers collectively made $3 million per year – not bad, considering they had only begun generating revenue five years prior!